-- 1. Plans and specifications to select scaffold fittings and elements are read and interpreted. - 2.
-Plans to establish important building datum grids and levels are read and interpreted. - 3.
-The quantities of scaffold fittings required to meet work schedules are calculated. - 4.
-Linear measurements of diagonals, diameters and right-angle triangles in 2D and 3D structures are calculated. - 5.
-Scaffold 'standards' (posts) correctly spaced as indicated in drawings are set out. - 6.
-Scaffold 'standards' on pitch circle diameter around circular structures are set out. - 7.
-There is consultation and preparation with the scaffold engineer / architect in charge the scaffold designs where applicable.
+- 1. Read and interpret plans and specifications to select scaffold fittings and elements. - 2.
+Read and interpret plans to establish important building datum grids and levels. - 3.
+Calculate the quantities of scaffold fittings required to meet workschedules. - 4.
+Calculate linear measurements of diagonals, diameters and right-angle triangles in 2D and 3D structures. - 5.
+Set out scaffold 'standards' (posts) correctly spaced as indicated indrawings. - 6.
+Set out scaffold 'standards' on pitch circle diameter around circular structures.

-- 1. Horizontal levels and horizontal planes underpinning knowledge, the vertical plumb line and the use of the spirit level and other appropriate equipment in this context. - 2.
+- 1. Horizontal levels and horizontal planes, the vertical plumb line and the use of the spirit level in this context. - 2.
 Compilations of overall linear dimensions from drawings. - 3.
 Calculations involving quantities and costs of materials. - 4.
 Calculations with ratios. - 5.
 X-axis, y-axis, variable charts and tables. - 6.
 Drawings annotations used for levels, gradients and bearings. - 7.
 Scientific parameters as used in digital calculators. - 8.
 A wide range of hand tools specifications and their use. - 9.
 The techniques to produce manual simplified scaffold drawings. - 10.
-The metric units of linear measurements, areas, force, pressure and fluid measurements. - 11.
-With whom and when to discuss and coordinate scaffold designs.
+The metric units of linear measurements, areas, force, pressure and fluid measurements.

 - 1. Explain height to base ratio requirements when using towers subjected to combined weights and wind forces. - 2.
 Explain possible hazards when using Gim Wheels and Pulleys with special attention to when pulling at wide angles. - 3.
-Convert linear dimension in metric units from millimeter to centimeters to meter. - 4.
+Convert linear dimension in metric units from millimeters to centimeters tometers. - 4.
 Interpret drawing symbols, elevations and plans. - 5.
 Measure, cut to size and prepare pipes for ready for use. - 6.
-Use the 3:4:5 method to set right-angles on site and apply corrections required on slanting slops. - 7.
+Use the 3:4:5 method to set right-angles on site and apply corrections required on slanting slopes. - 7.
 Interpret common structural charts and structural plans. - 8.
 Calculate areas and volumes of counterweights. - 9.
 Convert between units of measurements: meters; centimeters and millimeters. - 10.
 Use scientific calculators and digital measuring instruments to measure linear and angular measurements.

-- 11. Convert between tones to kilograms and milliliters to liters. - 12.
-Use established factors to convert volume of material to weight (specific density). - 13.
-Consult and prepare with the scaffold engineer / architect in charge the scaffold designs where applicable.
+11. Convert between tones to kilograms and milliliters to liters.

+12. Use established factors to convert volume of material to weight (specific density).

-SCF404: Setting Out, Erecting and Dismantling Scaffolds and Access Equipment
+SCF304: Setting Out, Erecting and Dismantling Scaffolds and Access Equipment